-- Conventionalized Phrases: Sometimes, they are called as 'Institutionalized phrases'.
-Although not necessarily idiomatic, a particular word combination coming to be used to refer to a given object.
-They are productive and have unexpectedly low frequency and in doing so, contrastively highlight the statistical idiomaticity of the target expression (bibhha barshiki, 'marriage anniversary').
-Simile Terms: They are analogy term in Bengali and sometime similar to the idioms except that they are semi-productive (hater panch, 'remaining resource'). - Reduplicated Terms: Reduplications are nonproductive and tagged as noun phrases.
-They are further classified as onomatopoeic expressions (khat khat, 'knocking'), complete reduplication (bara-bara, 'big big'), partial reduplication (thakurthukur, 'God'), semantic reduplication (mathamundu, 'head'), correlative reduplication (maramari, 'fighting') [11].
+- Simile Terms: They are analogy term in Bengali and sometime similar to the idioms except that they are semi-productive (hater panch, 'remaining resource'). - Reduplicated Terms: Reduplications are non-productive and tagged as noun phrases.
+They are further classified as onomatopoeic expressions (khat khat, 'knocking'), complete reduplication (bara-bara, 'big big'), partial reduplication (thakur-thukur, 'God'), semantic reduplication (matha-mundu, 'head'), correlative reduplication (maramari, 'fighting') (Chakraborty and Bandyopadhyay, 2010, pp. 72).

-Identification of reduplication has already been carried out using the clues of Bengali morphological patterns [11].
-A number of research activities in Bengali Named Entity (NE) detection have been conducted [23], but the lack of publicly available standard tools to detect NEs inhibits the incorporation of them within the existing system.
+Identification of reduplication has already been carried out using the clues of Bengali morphological patterns (Chakraborty and Bandyopadhyay, 2010, pp. 72).
+A number of research activities in Bengali Named Entity (NE) detection have been conducted (Ekbal et al, 2008, p.
+67), but the lack of publicly available standard tools to detect NEs inhibits the incorporation of them within the existing system.
 Therefore, we discard the identification of NEs from this experiment.
-Kin terms and numbers can be easily captured by some well-developed lexicons because they are small in number and form a closed set in Bengali [2].
+Kin terms and numbers can be easily captured by some well-developed lexicons because they are small in number and form a closed set in Bengali (Agarwal et al, 2004, p.
+165).
 The present work mainly focuses on the extraction of productive and semi-productive bigrams, compound noun MWEs like idioms, idiomatic compound nouns, and simile terms (which are in open or hyphenated form) from a document using a semantic clustering technique.

-3 Semi-automated approach for candidate extraction
+3. Semi-automated Approach for Candidate Extraction

-3.1 Corpus acquisition and bigram extraction
+3.1 Corpus Acquisition and Bigram Extraction

 Resource acquisition is one of the challenging obstacles to work with electronically resource constrained languages like Bengali.
-However, we crawled a large number of Bengali articles written by the noted Indian Nobel laureate Rabindranath Tagore3.
-While we are primarily interested in token level or phrase level characteristics, document information (e.g., the order of the documents, variation of the size of the documents, length normalization etc.) has not been maintained and manipulated in the experiment.
+However, we crawled a large number of Bengali articles written by the noted Indian Nobel laureate Rabindranath Tagore.
+While we are primarily interested in token level and phrase level characteristics, the information of the document such as the order of the documents, variation of the size of the documents, length normalization etc. has not been maintained and manipulated in the experiment.
 Therefore, we merged all the articles and prepared a raw corpus consisting of 393,985 tokens and 283,533 types.
-The actual motivation for choosing the literature domain in the present task was to obtain useful statistics to further help Stylometry analysis [9].
-However in literature, the use of MWEs is greater than in the other domains like tourism, newspapers, scientific documents etc. because the semantic variability of MWEs offers writers more expressive terms.
-In Bengali literature, idiomatic expressions and relations terms are quite frequently used.
+The actual motivation for choosing the literature domain in the present task was to obtain useful statistics to further help Stylometry analysis (Chakraborty,